MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GETRANGEMAX-Function--Record-.md

 MESSAGE(Text000, Val);
 ```

- This example causes a run\-time error to occur.
+ This example causes a run-time error to occur.

 ## See Also
  [GETRANGEMIN Function \(Record\)](GETRANGEMIN-Function--Record-.md)